 Multifamily housing remains the most effective way of producing deeply affordable housing that is critically necessary to meet the needs of Black and Hispanic households and persons with disabilities in the region.
-Zoning that allows affordable multifamily housing developments as of right in designated areas such as the Council of Government's "Activity Centers,"- denser, mixed-use housing and job centers-can reduce the cost of affordable housing development, thereby increasing the number of units that are able to be developed from year to year.
+Zoning that allows affordable multifamily housing developments as of right in designated areas such as COG Activity Centers51-denser, mixed-use housing and job centers-can reduce the cost of affordable housing development, thereby increasing the number of units that can be developed from year to year.
 Overlay districts are a way of achieving this goal while avoiding the opportunity cost of predominantly market-rate multifamily development and, particularly, development that yields few family-sized units and monopolizes desirable sites.